Can $E_8$ unification at low energies be consistent with proton decay?: Introduction

 Given this situation, one may wonder why should another a letter/paper on unification be written.
 Besides the fact that the idea of unification is {\it appealing} to a significant sector of physicists, it is very important to consider the fact that, at this moment, there is still the possibility that models based on quantum field theory alone can accomplish the job, and second, that there can exist interesting venues that may have been overlooked for not being consistent with the framework of string theory.
 The work presented in this letter is motivated by such a situation.
 A model is presented, based on quantum field theory, that unifies the three interactions present in the SM and its matter content into a single representation of the $E_8$ group.
 The model is an ${\cal N}=1$ Super Yang Mills $E_8$ theory with a single gauge superfield in {\bf 248} representation living in a 10d spacetime with a very particular orbifold.
 An important observation is that the presence of ten dimensions is not related to string theory (the reason for this number of dimensions is explained below) and the orbifold accomplishes the necessary breaking of the gauge symmetry down to the SM gauge group as well as the required SUSY breaking, thus leading to a potentially predictive and testable model.

 Before describing the model in more detail it is convenient to outline the {\it typical} issues that GUTs must face and that in some cases rule them out.
 As mentioned above, once a connection to reality is undertaken, proton decay is a big obstacle: in fact, the simplest models have been ruled out by the bound on the proton's lifetime.
-Other more complex models are still allowed, and the proton's lifetime is translated into a lower bound for the unification scale which is typically required to be quite large, O($10^{17 - 18}$~GeV)~\footnote{By {\it quite large} it is meant unreachable in direct experimental measurements.}.
-Observes flavour structures presents challenges as well.
+Other more complex models are still allowed, and the proton's lifetime is translated into a lower bound for the unification scale which is typically required to be very high\footnote{I.e.~very far from direct experimental access.}, O($10^{17 - 18}$~GeV).
+Observed flavour structures present challenges as well.
 One would expect that a successful GUT could explain or at least naturally describe the hierarchies observed in the fermion mass spectrum as well as their mixing angles.
 A GUT that includes a flavour symmetry within its structure, for example, would be very attractive.
 Also alluded before, an actual (close) unification of gauge couplings is important and this can be difficult to achieve {\it naturally} without SUSY.
 This in turn introduces the necessity of assuming (or explaining) SUSY breaking and its effect in low energy phenomenology.
 These are some of the general issues associated to most GUTs.
 In the particular case of $E_8$, there is an important specific issue related to the fact that it only contains real representations and the SM is a chiral theory, leading to a construction based on ED setups with orbifold compactification.